 ROC Central News Agency

-Taiwan's Air Force responded by scrambling planes and deploying air missile defense systems to monitor the Chinese aircraft, in addition to issuing radio warnings until the PLA planes left the area, the MND said.
+In response to the incursion, Taiwan's Air Force scrambled planes to monitor the Chinese aircraft, issued radio warnings and mobilized air defense assets, until the Chinese aircraft left the ADIZ, the statement said.

 An ADIZ is established by a country to allow identification, location and control of approaching foreign aircraft.
 However, unlike territorial airspace, no legal foundation for the ADIZ is explicitly stipulated in international law.

 |Join the GlobalSecurity.org mailing list|